xaratustrah/twissfit/README.md

 # twissfit
-Fit and calculate TWISS parameters from a porfile grid monitor
+Fit data from a profile grid monitor and calculate TWISS parameters for the quadrupole behind it.